data-88/brauteseth_website/src/content/projects/project-7.md

 ## Outcome

-CryptoTrader Dashboard has become a trusted companion for cryptocurrency investors, offering a consolidated and user-friendly platform for managing their portfolios.
-The robust analytics, real-time market data, and risk management tools empower users to make informed decisions and navigate the dynamic world of cryptocurrency with confidence.
+Upcycle has the potential to revolutionize e-waste management in municipalities across South Africa.
+By providing a scalable, user-friendly platform for tracking, collecting, and recycling electronic waste, Upcycle can help reduce environmental pollution, promote sustainable development, and create a cleaner, healthier environment for future generations.

-**Note:** This case study is entirely fictional and created for the purpose of showcasing [Dante Astro.js theme functionality](https://justgoodui.com/astro-themes/dante/).
+**Note:** This case study is entirely fictional and created for the purpose of holding ideas.